Menu

 Increase spiritual capacity, ‘hear Him’

 During his first general conference as the Prophet, President Nelson urged Latter-day Saints to increase their spiritual capacity to receive revelation.
-“In coming days, it will not be possible to survive spiritually without the guiding, directing, comforting and constant influence of the Holy Ghost,” he said.
+“In coming days, it will not be possible to survive spiritually without the guiding, directing, comforting and constant influence of the Holy Ghost,” he warned.

 To help women increase their spiritual capacity, President Nelson invited them during the October 2019 general conference to prayerfully study Doctrine and Covenants 25 and “all the truths you can find about priesthood power.”

 “I invite you to think deeply and often about this key question: How do you hear Him?”
 President Nelson wrote.
+President Nelson spoke more about this invitation during April 2020 general conference.

 Gather Israel and ‘let God prevail’

-The gathering is “the most important thing taking place on earth today,” President Nelson told youth during a worldwide devotional in June 2018, inviting them to enlist in the Lord’s youth battalion to gather Israel.
+The gathering of Israel is “the most important thing taking place on earth today,” President Nelson told youth during a worldwide devotional in June 2018, inviting them to enlist in the Lord’s youth battalion to gather Israel.
 “This gathering should mean everything to you.
 This is the mission for which you were sent to earth.”

 Build bridges of understanding